 This section provides timing charts showing ABSOLUTE MOVEMENT command and RELATIVE MOVEMENT command execution.
-The X axis is used as an example.
+The X axis of a 4-axis Unit is used as an example.

 Timing Charts

 Example 1: Moving to absolute position at 10,000 pulses

 Example 2: Changing target position to absolute position at -10,000 pulses while moving to absolute position at 10,000 pulses